 Sky Lagoon vs Blue Lagoon: Showers

-When visiting the lagoons in Iceland, such as Sky Lagoon and Blue Lagoon, it is a legal requirement to shower naked before entering the water.
+When visiting the lagoons in Iceland, such as Sky Lagoon and Blue Lagoon, it’s a legal requirement to shower naked before entering the water.

 While the idea of public nudity may be taboo for some, it’s important to note that the showering experience at both Sky Lagoon and Blue Lagoon is quite comfortable and respectful of individual privacy.